feature-engine/feature_engine/docs/user_guide/selection/SmartCorrelatedSelection.rst

 based on the above criteria.

-If the criteria is based on feature importance, :class:`SmartCorrelatedSelection` will train a machine learning model using the correlated feature group, derive the feature importance from this model, end then keep the feature with the highest important.
+If the criteria is based on feature importance, :class:`SmartCorrelatedSelection` will train a machine learning model using each one of the features in a correlated feature group, calculate the models performance, and select the feature that returned the highest performing model.
+In other words, it trains single feature models, and retains the feature of the highest performing model.

-:class:`SmartCorrelatedSelection` works with machine learning models that derive coefficients or feature importance values.

 If the criteria is based on variance or cardinality, :class:`SmartCorrelatedSelection` will determine these attributes for each feature in the group and retain that one with the highest.